How to Create a Google Earth Choropleth Map: Chester County 2012 General Election

 So admittedly I am not expert on shapefiles, I have plenty more learning to do there.
 For a better explanation of what a shapefile is, consult your encyclopedia.
 Important for us, there are two files that interact: the actual shapefile (.shp extension) which contains the geometry of polygons, and a data file (.dbf extension) which contains data connected to the shapes – in our cases respresenting voting precincts.

-From my Google searches the following tasks are best accomplished in ArcGISthe industry standard mapping software by a company called esri.
-But it costs money which I don’t have to spend on this right now.
+From my Google searches the following tasks are best accomplished in ArcGIS, the industry standard mapping software by a company called esri, but it costs.
 So we will use three other tools: GeoDa, Excel 2010, and Access 2010.
 Theoretically we don’t really need GeoDa, but it helps to see what’s going on.

-So when you open the shapefile (.shp extension) in GeoDa (which you can download for free here) you’ll see something like this:
+So when you open the shapefile (.shp extension) in GeoDa (free download) you’ll see something like this:

 You can also look at the data associated with the shapefile which is contained in the .dbf file.
 Just click on that little table icon (third from left) and you’ll see something like this: